infoatgodreams/GoDreams-Repository/Volume 4/Reference Reading/Governments & UN/Guidelines for Institutional Childcare, Ethiopia.md

 Note: This guideline is based on UN Convention on the Rights of the Child and the Ethiopian laws

-Note [page 3]: In this document - children who are orphaned or abandoned or ill are old included.
+Note page 3: In this document - children who are orphaned or abandoned or ill are old included.
 Does not include families who financially struggle to look after children

-## Specific Objectives/Childcare Focussed input areas
+## Childcare focus domains:

 The specific objectives of a childcare institution shall include the provision of:

 * food
 * loading